Home Page

 2007 - 2008: - Note: (bow) or (stern) means the position from which the photo was taken, not simply the bow or stern of the ship.
 Also, (BS) means photo taken from the Bay Shipbuilding side of Sturgeon Bay, (AB) means photo taken from across the bay.

-Herbert C. Jackson - Stern view (BS)
+Herbert C. Jackson - Stern view on Jan.
+24 (BS)

 Herbert C. Jackson & Adam E. Cornelius - Stern of the Jackson and bow of the Cornelius (BS)